 - Preheat oven to 300℉ and line two baking sheets with parchment paper.

 - Carefully separate egg whites from yolks.
 Place whites in one bowl and yolks in another.

 - In the bowl of egg yolks, add cream cheese and mix together with a hand mixer until well-combined.

 - In the bowl of egg whites, add cream of tartar and salt.
 Using a hand mixer, mix together at high speed until stiff peaks form.

-- Pouring slowly, add yolk mixture to egg whites and carefully fold in until there are no white streaks.
+- Pouring slowly, use a spatula or spoon to add yolk mixture to egg whites and carefully fold in until there are no white streaks.

 - Spoon mixture onto prepared baking sheet about ½ to ¾ inches tall and about 5 inches apart.

-- Bake in oven on middle rack for 30 minutes, until tops are lightly golden.
+- Bake in the oven on middle rack for 30 minutes, until tops are lightly golden brown.